Skip to content

 Unreliable Identity

-We are powerful creators, and if there is a part of us (read ego) that simply cannot reconcile an idea, or choice, or desire, we are quite capable at manifesting situations and circumstances that will keep us safe and, well, suffering in our pools of familiarity and what is now known — even if we are constantly wandering about, never settling, never settled, as if we could ever run away from ourselves.
-And we can convincingly smile through it, so the social (media) circles are satisfied, satiated with ambiguity and vivid pictures.
+We are powerful creators, and if there is a part of us (read ego) that simply cannot reconcile an idea, choice, or desire, we are quite capable of manifesting situations and circumstances that will keep us safe and, well, suffering in our pools of familiarity and what is now known — even if we are constantly wandering about, never settling, as if we could ever escape ourselves.
+And we can convincingly smile through it, so the social media circles are content with ambiguity and curated images.

-In this time of great energetic upheaval, it is quite often challenging to even keep our heads above the waters of overwhelm.
-So many ideas, motivators, decisions, influences, data and emotional fragments smash into and out of our mental, physical, and spiritual machines, that we are essentially in a constant state of survival.
-It’s important to reassess the attachments we allow ourselves to be drawn toward, because these days, the stretching, ripping, and shredding fabric of our life’s tapestry is asking us to simplify.
-Old paradigms and archaic beliefs are dissolving and the more we try to grasp at handfuls of sand, the more it slips through our fingers — and our wellbeing with it.
+In this time of great energetic upheaval, it is often difficult to keep our heads above the waters of overwhelm.
+So many ideas, motivators, decisions, influences, data, and emotional fragments enter and exit our mental, physical, and spiritual machines that we are essentially in constant survival mode.
+It’s time to reconsider the attachments we allow ourselves to be drawn to, because the stretching, ripping, and shredding fabric of our life’s tapestry is asking us to simplify.
+Old paradigms and archaic beliefs are dissolving, and the more we try to grasp at handfuls of sand, the more it slips through our fingers, taking our well-being with it.